swarajaalla/infy_sb_tradefinance/README.md

 ## 📌 Project Overview

-The **Trade Finance Blockchain Explorer** is a full-stack web application developed to digitally manage and track **trade finance documents** such as Letters of Credit, Invoices, Bills of Lading, and Insurance Certificates in a **secure and transparent manner**.
+The **Trade Finance Blockchain Explorer** is a full-stack web application designed to digitally manage and track **trade finance documents** such as **Letters of Credit, Invoices, Bills of Lading, and Purchase Orders** in a **secure, transparent, and auditable** manner.

-The application focuses on **document integrity**, **role-based access control**, and **organisation-level visibility**, making trade finance processes more reliable and auditable.
+The system ensures **document integrity** using cryptographic hash values and maintains an **immutable audit trail (ledger)** of all important actions like upload, access, verification, and modification.

 This project is developed as part of the **Infosys Springboard Virtual Internship 6.0**.